 If you can’t run the motor at full voltage, then it is not magnetized fully.
 Unless you can magnetize it fully, you won’t get the full effect of magnetic noise and you’ll get less vibration, too.
 This does not realistically simulate what happens when that motor is actually in use.
 That means there are problems that might not be recognized until you get the motor back in your plant.

-Why You Should Trust HECO With Your Large Motors
+Why You Must Trust Your Vendor With Your Large Electric Motors?

 Are you in the market for an electric motor repair service that can handle large motors?
 At HECO, we have the equipment needed to work with your large electric motors.
 For example, our lathe machining capabilities are up to 96" swing so we can repair the largest of rotating components within an electric motor or generator.